Help The Jewish People on Giving Tuesday

 What Is Giving Tuesday?

-In 2012, the Tuesday after Thanksgiving was designated as #GivingTuesday.
+Since 2012, the Tuesday after Thanksgiving has been designated as #GivingTuesday.
 Though not an official holiday, it was created to be a day when people give to charity, help those in need, and give back to their communities.
 It is based, in the words of its organizers, on “a simple idea: a day that encourages people to do good.”

 Giving Tuesday is preceded by — but stands in contrast to — two other unofficial holidays.
 One, Black Friday, occurs on the day after Thanksgiving and is the beginning of the Christmas shopping season.
 Black Friday has been the biggest shopping day in the U.S. since 2005, and its success led many retailers to begin opening at midnight to capitalize on consumer interest — and, later, to open on Thanksgiving Day itself.
 Black Friday goes hand-in-hand with another holiday, Cyber Monday, which occurs the Monday after Thanksgiving and encourages consumers to purchase items online.